The 2015 Wireless Symposium & WiExpo to Offer Attendees Access to the 2015 International CES®

-Arlington, Va., (October 30, 2013) – The 2014 Wireless Symposium & WiExpo, produced by NTCA–The Rural Broadband Association and the Rural Wireless Association (RWA) (f/k/a the Rural Telecommunications Group [RTG]), announced today that it is colocating with the 2014 International CES® produced by the Consumer Electronics Association (CEA) ® and held January 7–10 in Las Vegas.
+Arlington, Va.
+(November 19, 2014)—The 2015 Wireless Symposium & WiExpo, produced by NTCA–The Rural Broadband Association and the Rural Wireless Association (RWA), is pleased to announce that it is co-locating with the 2015 International CES®, produced by the Consumer Electronics Association (CEA)®.

-Attendees of the 2014 Wireless Symposium & WiExpo, to be held on January 5–7 in Las Vegas, Nev., will have an expanded view of the technologies that motivate the wireless industry by gaining access to both the WiExpo and CES show floors.
-The 2014 CES will include more than 3,200 exhibitors showcasing the tech ecosystem across 15 product categories.
+Attendees of the 2015 Wireless Symposium & WiExpo, to be held on January 4–6 in Las Vegas, Nev., will gain an expanded view of the technologies that motivate the wireless industry through access to both the WiExpo and 2015 CES show floor.
+CES, scheduled for January 6–9, will include more than 3,200 exhibitors showcasing the tech ecosystem across 20 product categories.

 NTCA–The Rural Broadband Association is the premier association representing nearly 900 independent, community-based telecommunications companies that are leading innovation in rural and small-town America.
 NTCA advocates on behalf of its members in the legislative and regulatory arenas, and it provides training and development; publications and industry events; and an array of employee benefit programs.
 In an era of exploding technology, deregulation and marketplace competition, NTCA’s members are leading the IP evolution for rural consumers, delivering technologies that make rural communities vibrant places in which to live and do business.
 Because of their efforts, rural America is fertile ground for innovation in economic development and commerce, education, health care, government services, security and smart energy use.
 Visit us at www.ntca.org.